thelfer/mfem-mgis/docs/source/developer_guide/benchmark.rst

   | |--> PeriodicNonLinEvPB::constructor_with_bct                            |                  1 |           0.000045 |           0.000047 |           0.000050 |          0.081340% |          0.053553% |
   |-- end timetable ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|

-To write the time table in a file is done by adding the following function call:
+Writing the time table to a file is done by adding the following function call:

 .. code-block:: c++